Introduction to Coding

 2. Open the door of the microwave oven.

-3. Place the food on the middle of the rotating glass plate inside the oven.
+3. Place the food in the oven's middle of the rotating glass plate.

 4. Close the door of the microwave oven.

-5. Press the number of minutes that you want the food to be heated; then press START.
+5. Press the number of minutes you want the food to be heated; then press START.

-6. When the alarm dings, open the microwave oven and get your food.
+6. Open the microwave oven and get your food when the alarm dings.

 Your interaction with the microwave oven is somewhat similar to the operational characteristics of coding: it involves a series of inputs and outputs.